• Home

 The problem, therefore, lies in applying this model to a platform designed for private individuals.
 The DGCCRF is explicit: “Falsely presenting oneself as a consumer or providing false information about the essential characteristics of the product is likely to constitute a misleading commercial practice.”
 In short, an individual can become a dropshipper, but they then legally cease to be a private individual.
 Failure to comply with this status is heavily penalised, with penalties of up to two years' imprisonment and a 300,000 euro fine.

-With the implementation of the Digital Services Act (DSA), the responsibilities of marketplaces have increased.
-They must now be able to identify professional sellers and remove listings reported as illicit.
-The DGCCRF reports that it has already audited around twenty platforms on this basis.
+With the entry into force of the Digital Services Act (DSA), marketplaces have seen their responsibilities strengthened.
+Notably, they must be able to identify professional sellers and remove listings reported as illicit.

 Beyond internal moderation, users have a proactive role to play.
-In cases of suspected disguised commerce or misleading practices, it is strongly recommended to file a report on SignalConso.
-This public system allows users to officially notify the administration of a breach, helping the DGCCRF to target its investigations and clean up second-hand platforms.
+In the event of suspected disguised commercial activity or deceptive practices, it is highly recommended to file a report on SignalConso.
+This public platform allows citizens to officially notify the administration of a breach, thereby facilitating targeted DGCCRF investigations to clean up second-hand platforms.

 Critical risk for second-hand fashion